-The Best Writing Apps for Android and iOS of 2019
+The Best Writing Apps for Android and iOS For All Authors

 From fast food to fast cars, it seems that we're always on the go.
 And this has made mobile technologies all that much more important.

 Now, when you imagine a writer's life, you probably imagine the stereotype.
 An individual hunched over a keyboard (or a typewriter for you nostalgic folks) furiously punching keys and drowning in seemingly endless pots of coffee.

 And this still holds true to an extent–especially that coffee part.
 But… the writing world is changing.
 With a greater number of writers managing their projects with their mobile devices, it only makes sense that writing apps are getting more and more advanced.

 That's why I'm here to give you my top picks for the best apps for Android and iOS.

 In this article, you will learn our top picks for:

 Just a quick disclaimer… There will be some affiliate links in this article.
 They will not cost you anything at all if you decide to use them.
 It just helps to supply my Writer Fuel (Coffee) Fund so I can keep bringing you the content you deserve.

 And with that… Let's get to the best writing apps of 2019!